expresspigeon/blog/src/content/kb/autoresponders/autoresponders.md

 # Autoresponders

 An autoresponder is a mechanism to automatically send emails based on some type of user action.
-To make thing simple, let's call these actions _triggers_.
+To make things simple, let's call these actions _triggers_.

 Currently we provide following types of triggers: